-- a) Direction to the Respondent to undergo an educational or supervision programme; - b) Direction to the Respondent to pay compensation for any loss or damage caused by or arising from the Respondent's Misconduct (restorative damages); - c) Direction to the Respondent to implement a change to a specified document(s); - d) Direction to the Respondent to take action to relieve distress caused to the Complainant and/or repair any damage cause by the Respondent, and/or correct the Respondent's conduct; - e) Suspension of the Respondent from some or all Classes for a period not exceeding the balance of the current semester: - f) The withdrawal of some or all library services from the Respondent for a period not exceeding the balance of the current semester; - g) The withdrawal of some or all information technology services from the Respondent for a period not exceeding the balance of the current semester
+- Direction to the Respondent to undergo an educational or supervision programme; - b) Direction to the Respondent to pay compensation for any loss or damage caused by or arising from the Respondent's Misconduct (restorative damages): - c) Direction to the Respondent to implement a change to a specified document(s); - d) Direction to the Respondent to take action to relieve distress caused to the Complainant and/or repair any damage cause by the Respondent, and/or correct the Respondent's conduct: - e) Suspension of the Respondent from some or all Classes for a period not exceeding the balance of the current semester; - The withdrawal of some or all library services from the Respondent for a period not exceeding the balance of the current semester: - g) The withdrawal of some or all information technology services from the Respondent for a period not exceeding the balance of the current semester

-Investigation must be authorised by Executive Dean Academic.
+Investigation must be authorised by Executive Dean Academic Development.

-Disciplinary Action can be taken by:
+Disciplinary Action can be taken

-- Head of School or relevant manager at comparable level of seniority; or - Member of Executive Leadership Team; or - Staff member authorised by the Chief Executive.
+- Head of Department, Director or manager at comparable level of seniority; or - Executive Dean or Executive Director; or - Staff member authorised by the Chief Executive.